Paddle Georgia 2021

 ON THIS PAGE FIND EVERYTHING YOU NEED TO KNOW TO REGISTER FOR AND PARTICIPATE IN THE SAPELO ISLAND RIVER ADVENTURE

-Paddle Georgia Sapelo Island Adventure is a three-day, two night exploration of one of Georgia’s most storied barrier islands.
+Paddle Georgia Sapelo Island Adventure is a two-day, two night exploration of one of Georgia’s most storied barrier islands.
 Participants will camp for two nights on the island (or stay in special indoor accommodations) and choose from a variety of activities each day, including kayaking, bicycling and hiking.
-Catered meals, a guided Sapelo Island tour, and evening entertainment are also included.
+Catered meals and a guided Sapelo Island tour, and evening education programs are included.

 Registration Fees: $375 for Cabretta Tent Camping which includes campsite, six catered meals, educational programs, ferry service to and from the island, and event t-shirt or other swag of your choice or $305 Cottage Occupancy which includes six catered meals, educational programs, ferry service to and from the island, and event t-shirt or other swag of your choice.
 (Rooms in the island cottages are purchased separately during the registration process) PLEASE NOTE: Rooms in Cottages require double occupancy (2 registered participants) and all rooms, with the exception of one, have one shared bed (see sizes below).

 On Friday, Nov.
-5, participants will take the 8:30 a.m. ferry through marsh and open water from Meridian to Marsh Landing Dock on Sapelo Island.
+5, participants will take the 3:30 p.m. ferry through marsh and open water from Meridian to Marsh Landing Dock on Sapelo Island.
 Following the 30-minute ferry ride, shuttle vehicles will carry campers to Cabretta Island campsite and cottage dwellers to their assigned indoor accommodations.
 There will be some time for light exploration before our opening night dinner and program.

 On Saturday, Nov.
 6, you can explore Sapelo on your own schedule hiking or bicycling or register for one of two guided kayak excursions.
-The day of exploration will be followed with a catered dinner by local chef Sharron Grovner and live local entertainment.
+The day of exploration will be followed with a catered dinner by local chef Sharron Grovner.